 Throughout our curriculum, we are mindful that it is not only important to develop our students’ subject knowledge, but also to support them in becoming responsible, tolerant and active members of society who embrace diversity.
 Our curriculum aims to support students in their spiritual, moral, social and cultural awareness, as well as deepening their understanding of the fundamental British values (see also our British Values page http://www.settlecollege.org.uk/about/british-values/).
 We also aim to expose students in every year group to a wide range of careers throughout our curriculum, to ensure that students are aware of the different opportunities that are available to them once they have completed their education at Settle College.
 This is not just delivered through our PSHCE programme, which adapts to meet the needs of our students at that time, but is also incorporated across all subject areas to provide students with a wide range of careers information, as well as showing them how each subject prepares them for both the next stage of their education and their future careers.
 All subject areas also work to develop students’ employability skills so we can best equip our students for their futures and give them the greatest chance to succeed.
 This will be supplemented through talks from a range of employers, as well as work experience for students in year 10 and 12, to increase awareness of the available opportunities both locally and further afield.

-The Settle College Diploma will allow all key stage 3 students to actively develop and enhance their personal development and respect.
+The Settle College Diploma will allow all students, at all key stages, to actively develop and enhance their personal development and respect.
+The Diploma will allow students to challenge themselves to contribute across the following areas: academic, community, extra-curricular and cultural.
 Students will independently review and assess their cultural capital, resilience, British values and career aspirations.
 An achievement ceremony at the end of the school year will promote each individual’s character and pathway to becoming an active citizen, locally, nationally and internationally.